IELTS Bar Chart Model Answer for Change over Time

 On the other hand, the amount of money paid out on the remaining goods was higher in France.
 Above £350,000 was spent by the French on computers which was slightly more than the British who spent exactly £350,000.
 Neither of the countries spent much on perfume which accounted for £200,000 of expenditure in France but under £150,000 in the UK.

-Comments: The report has been organised into logical paragraphs with flexible use of linking.
+EXAMINER COMMENTS: The report has been organised into logical paragraphs with flexible use of linking.
 The overview is very clear with key features well highlighted.
 Accurate data is used to support sentences in the body paragraphs.
-There is a range of complex structures and vocabulary which is used flexibly.
+There is a range of complex structures and vocabulary which are all flexibly used.
 This is an estimated band score 9 writing task 1 report for the academic paper.
+As you can see, the structure and information are presented in a way that is easy to understand, while the language offers complexity.

 IELTS Writing Task 1: Introduction Errors